-The amendment removes the requirement in IAS 41 for entities to ex when measuring fair value.
-This aligns the fair value measurement in I of IFRS 13 Fair Value Measurement to use internally consistent cash enables preparers to determine whether to use pretax or post-tax cash the most appropriate fair value measurement.

-The amendment is applied prospectively, i.e. for fair value measurementity initially applies the amendment.
+The amendment removes the requirement in IAS 41 for entities to exc measuring fair value.
+This aligns the fair value measurement in IAS 41 Fair Value Measurement to use internally consistent cash flows and disc to determine whether to use pre-tax or post-tax cash flows and discou fair value measurement.
+The amendment is applied prospectively, i.e or after the date an entity initially applies the amendment.